Who and what does Visual Arts funding support?

 As an artist, how do I support my time developing my practice in the studio?

-individual professional artists and curators to develop their artistic practice
+support individual professional artists and curators to develop their artistic

-with funds to sustain an extended period of time developing and working in their
+practice with funds to sustain an extended period of time developing and

 Can I apply for financial support towards the cost of studio rent?